Nicholas Jones

 Brilliant young tenor Nicholas Jones has earned widespread acclaim for his performances across opera and concert stages in Australia and internationally.
 He won a Green Room Award and was nominated for a Helpmann Award for his portrayal of David in Die Meistersinger von Nürnberg for Opera Australia.

-For the national company, he has sung principal and featured roles including Aeneas in Dido and Aeneas, Michael Driscoll in the world premiere of Whiteley, Tony in West Side Story, Laertes in Brett Dean’s Hamlet, Almaviva (Il barbiere di Siviglia), Tamino (The Magic Flute), Remendado (Carmen), Marasquin (Two Weddings, One Bride), Albazar (Il turco in Italia), and multiple roles in Shostakovich’s The Nose.
+For the national company, he has sung principal and featured roles including Aeneas in Dido and Aeneas, Michael Driscoll in the world premiere of Whiteley, Tony in West Side Story, Laertes in Brett Dean’s Hamlet, Almaviva in Il barbiere di Siviglia, Tamino in The Magic Flute, Remendado in Carmen, Marasquin in Two Weddings, One Bride, Albazar in Il turco in Italia, and multiple roles in Shostakovich’s The Nose.

 Nicholas is a strong advocate for new Australian opera.
 He created the role of Fish Lamb in the world premiere of Cloudstreet and Tom in Christina’s World for State Opera South Australia and was an original cast member of Deborah Cheetham’s Pecan Summer.

-Nicholas is currently a principal artist with the Paris Opera, where his roles have ranged from Poisson in Adriana Lecouvreur and Juan in Don Quichotte to Enrique in Thomas Adès’ The Exterminating Angel, alongside major appearances in Věc Makropulos and Turandot.
+Nicholas is currently a principal artist with the Paris Opera, where his roles have ranged from Poisson in Adriana Lecouvreur, Guillot de Morfontaine in Manon, and Don Curzio in Le nozze di Figaro to Juan in Don Quichotte and Enrique in Thomas Adès’ The Exterminating Angel, alongside major appearances in Věc Makropulos and Turandot.

 On the concert platform, he has performed with the Sydney Symphony Orchestra as Jaquino in Fidelio and in Mozart’s Mass in C minor; Britten’s Serenade for Tenor, Horn and Strings with ANAM; Handel’s Messiah across Sydney, Melbourne, and Adelaide; Britten’s Canticles and Stefan Cassomenos’ Art of Thought at Melbourne Recital Centre; and Haydn’s The Creation with the Sydney Philharmonia.